Tucson Prenuptial & Postnuptial Agreements Lawyers

 At McNorton Fox PLLC, our Tucson marital agreement lawyers can help you understand the differences between these marital contracts and their respective pros and cons before you agree to sign one.
 We also help clients prepare, negotiate, and/or contest premarital and postnuptial agreements.

-Call (520) 415-2970 to schedule a consultation with one of our experienced prenuptial & postnuptial agreement lawyers, or send us your questions using our contact form.
+Call (520) 415-2970 to schedule a consultation with one of our experienced Tucson prenuptial & postnuptial agreement lawyers, or send us your questions using our contact form.

-What are Prenuptial and Postnuptial Agreements?
+What Are Prenuptial & Postnuptial Agreements?

-A prenuptial agreement, often referred to as a "prenup," is considered a legally binding contract entered into by a couple before they marry.
+A prenuptial agreement, often referred to as a "prenup," is a legally binding contract entered into by a couple before they marry.
 This agreement outlines the ownership of their individual assets, financial responsibilities, and property division in the event of a divorce.

 A postnuptial agreement, or "postnup," is similar in purpose but is executed after the couple is already married.
 Both types of agreements serve to protect individual assets and set clear financial expectations, promoting transparency and reducing potential conflicts.

-Benefits of a Prenuptial & Postnuptial Agreement
+Key Benefits of Prenuptial & Postnuptial Agreements

 - Asset Protection: One of the direct benefits of prenuptial and postnuptial agreements is the protection of individual assets.
 These agreements allow both parties to designate which assets are considered separate property and which are marital property.
 This distinction is crucial in preserving inheritances, business interests, and other significant assets acquired before or during the marriage.